American football positions: Special teams

 Special teams are units that are on the field during kicking plays.
-While many players who appear on offensive or defensive squads also play similar roles on special teams (offensive linemen to block or defensive players to tackle), there are some specialist roles that are unique to the kicking game.
+While many players who appear on offensive or defensive squads also play similar roles on special teams (offensive linemen to block or defensive players to tackle), some specialist roles are unique to the kicking game.

 Placekicker (K)

 Placekickers, colloquially called simply a kicker, handle kickoffs, extra points, and field goals.
 All three situations require the kicker to kick the ball off the ground, either from the hands of a holder or off a tee.
 Some teams employ two kickers: one kicks extra points and field goals.
 Most, however, use a single kicker for both jobs, and rarely, the same player may also punt.

 Kickoff specialists are kickers used exclusively on kickoffs.
 In most cases, the team's regular kicker or punter performs the role.
 Teams may employ pure kickoff specialists if they feel neither are good enough at kickoffs.
 Due to their specialized nature and the limited number of active roster spots, kickoff specialists are rare.